 The Early Stage Innovation Company (ESIC) tax incentive is perhaps one of the most generous, yet least known of tax incentives available in Australia today.

 The Australian Government’s tax incentive for early-stage investors is designed to encourage risk-taking investors to connect with early-stage innovation companies (ESICs), providing them with the start-up funds & business experience they seek.

-Introduced on 1 July 2016, it enables start-ups who are in the process of capital raising to mention ESIC as a key benefit in their fundraising documentation to help increase the size of a potential investor’s investment in their company.
+Introduced on 1 July 2016, it enables start-ups who are in the process of capital raising to mention ESIC as a key benefit in their fundraising documentation.

 What is the ESIC Tax Incentive?